Tests after a multiple myeloma diagnosis

-- Full blood count (FBC) – Checks the level of blood cells in your blood
+- Full blood count (FBC) – checks the level of blood cells in your blood

-- Kidney function – Checks for signs of damage by measuring substances like urea, electrolytes and creatinine
+- Kidney function – checks for signs of damage by measuring substances like urea, electrolytes and creatinine

-- Calcium – To see if hypercalcaemia might be causing symptoms
+- Calcium – to see if hypercalcaemia might be causing symptoms

-- Normal proteins – Normal proteins like albumin can be reduced if you have multiple myeloma.
+- Normal proteins – normal proteins like albumin can be reduced if you have multiple myeloma.
 Blood and urine tests can measure this.

-- Immunoglobulins (antibodies) – Myeloma can reduce the number of normal immunoglobulins
+- Immunoglobulins (antibodies) – myeloma can reduce the number of normal immunoglobulins

-- Paraproteins (abnormal antibodies) – Myeloma can produce abnormal immunoglobulins, which can be detected in the blood and urine
+- Paraproteins (abnormal antibodies) – myeloma can produce abnormal immunoglobulins, which can be detected in the blood and urine

-- Tumour markers – Substances in your blood that can give information about the cancer
+- Tumour markers – substances in your blood that can give information about the cancer

-- Protein electrophoresis – To find out the type of paraprotein made by the multiple myeloma cells.
+- Protein electrophoresis – to find out the type of paraprotein made by the multiple myeloma cells.
 Blood and urine tests can be used.

-- Levels of beta-2 microglobulin – This is known as a tumour marker and can help to stage the myeloma
+- Levels of beta-2 microglobulin – this is known as a tumour marker and can help to stage the myeloma

-- Serum free light chain test – This is a way to measure abnormal antibodies (paraproteins) if you don’t make full immunoglobulins.
+- Serum free light chain test – this is a way to measure abnormal antibodies (paraproteins) if you don’t make full immunoglobulins.
 A light chain is one part of an immunoglobulin which can be detected in the blood.

-- Bence Jones paraprotein – Found in about 1 in 10 patients with myeloma.
+- Bence Jones paraprotein – found in about 1 in 10 patients with myeloma.
 You may need to collect urine over a 24-hour period for this test.

 - Bone marrow aspirate / bone marrow biopsy.
 This test is done if there are paraproteins in your blood or urine.
 A sample of your bone marrow (aspirate) or solid bone (biopsy) is examined under a microscope to see the number and type of cells in it.
 You may have this test to see how you are responding to treatment.
 It may also be used to diagnose myeloma.

 - Chromosome studies (cytogenetics) / FISH test.
 Examines the bone marrow samples for any genetic changes in your cells.
-Around 7 in 10 people with myeloma have gene changes.
+About 7 in 10 people with myeloma have gene changes.
 These tests are not to see if the cancer runs in the family, but to examine any changes in the genes (chromosomes/DNA) of the affected cancer cells.